zbyte64/pytorch-fuzzdom/README.rst

 * Does not implement/imports RL Agent
 * OpenAI gym compatible environment and wrappers (adds graph action space support)
 * asyncio interface with arsenic
+* Prior actions are represented as part of the graph state

 TODO: GAIL Dataset